 Personalized content

 Another important conversion factor is how personalized the content of your posts is.
-People tend to like only what they like (no matter how obvious this sounds) and they respond negatively to content on their news feeds which does not interest them.
+People tend to like only what they like (no matter how obvious this sounds) and they respond negatively to content on their news feeds that does not interest them.

 One way to make sure your audience gets only what they want to see is to do an extensive study of the market and collect detailed information about your audience’s behavior.
 By using such insights, you can easily find out who your audience is and what they are likely to share.
 Location, gender and age of your potential fans and customers will play a big role in the tone and content of your posts.